SnoringCatGames/squirrel_away/README.md

 In this game, the user can click anywhere in the level, and the cat character will then jump, walk, and climb across platforms in order to reach that target destination.

+## Getting set up

+> **NOTE:** This repo uses Git submodules to include frameworks.

+To learn more about how the code works, checkout the [Surfacer](https://github.com/snoringcatgames/surfacer/) and [Scaffolder](https://github.com/snoringcatgames/scaffolder/) READMEs.

 ## Software used

 -   [Surfacer](https://github.com/snoringcatgames/surfacer/): A framework that enables procedural path-finding across 2D platforms.
--   [Godot Scaffold](https://github.com/snoringcatgames/godot-scaffold/): A framework that provides some general app infrastructure.
+-   [Scaffolder](https://github.com/snoringcatgames/scaffolder/): A framework that provides some general app infrastructure.
 -   [Godot](https://godotengine.org/): Game engine.
 -   [Piskel](https://www.piskelapp.com/user/5663844106502144): Pixel-art image editor.
 -   [Aseprite](https://www.aseprite.org/): Pixel-art image editor.